 Here’s a great tomato-onion soup dish I made this afternoon after having a wonderful similar soup last week at Biba’s Ristorante in Sacramento!
-This takes some time but doesn’t require constant attention – ideal for a lazy afternoon where you might be working on other things as well!
+This takes some time but doesn’t require constant attention – ideal for a lazy afternoon where you might be reading or working on other things as well!

 5 yellow onions, sliced